adimango/insights-for-instagram/README.md

 - [Realm][]: data layer written in Swift
 - [Quick][]: behavior-driven development framework for Swift

-## Updates

-### Dec 01, 2017: Breaking Changes

-The Instragram API media endpoints now returns to 404-pages.
-After more of 20k downloads in just few month, Instagram removed the public API.
-However, the advanced queries are still available and a workaround will be push soon!

 ### License

 MIT License.
 See [LICENSE](LICENSE).